sayandas722/cpp-program/README.md

 # C++ Program Collection
 * Prime range checking
-the output screen is updated.
+* the output screen is updated.
+* code is done in vs code ide.